equinor/terraform-baseline/docs/best-practices/resources.md

 ## Modules

 - A single module call should create a single instance of the main resource created by the module.
-For example, the `web-app` module should create a single web app, and the `sql` module should create a single database.
+For example, the `web-app` module should create a single web app, and the `sql` module should create a single server.
 This creates a common expectation for the behavior of our modules.
 - A module should not create just a single resource.
 Exceptions can be made if that resource requires complex configuration or a stringent set of predefined parameters.

+### Submodules

+If a resource is a child of another resource:

+- The parent resource should be configured as a module
+- The child resource should be configured as a submodule

+For example, the SQL database resource is a child of the SQL server resource (a SQL database cannot exist without a SQL server):

+- The SQL server resource should be configured as a module `sql`
+- The SQL database resource should be configured as a submodule `sql//modules/database`

 ## Control plane and data plane